HaimengBai/431slides/class_24/README.md

 7. There were some confusing statements about the ANOVA comparison in Section 43.4 of the Course Notes, having to do with a change in the seed used to create the wcgs.dev sample.
 A new version of that material should be up before 6 PM Tuesday, that should make more sense.

-8. We got through slide 36 today - I will move the remaining slides from Class 24 to Class 25.
+8. We got through slide 36 today - I have moved the remaining slides from Class 24 to Class 25.